RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--clean-generated`: Delete all generated files.
 Useful to save on disk space, since all this data can be regenerated.
 - `--jobs <number>`/`-j <number>`: The number of parallel jobs to use when generating testcases.
 Defaults to half the number of cores.
 Set to `0` to disable parallelization.
 - `--timeout <seconds>`/`-t <seconds>`: Override the default timeout for generators and visualizers (`30s`) and submissions (`1.5*timelimit+1`).
-- `--ignore-validators`: Ignore the results of input and output validators.
+- `--no-validators`: Ignore the results of input and output validators.
   (They are still run.)
 - `--skip-solution`: Skip generating .ans or .interaction files with the solution.
 - `--skip-visualizer`: Skip generating graphics with the visualiser.